aleixrodriala/wa-tunnel/README.md

  It's using Baileys since it's a WS based multi-device whatsapp library and therefore could be used in android in the future, using Termux for example.

- The idea is to use it with a proxy setup on the server like this: [Client (restricted access) -> Whatsapp -> Server (proxy) -> Internet]
+ The idea is to use it with a proxy setup on the server like this: [Client (restricted access) -> Whatsapp -> Server -> Proxy -> Internet]

  Apologizes in advance since Javascript it's not one of my primary coding languages :/

  Use only for educational purpose.

 # Why?
- While travelling through South America network data on carriers is usually restricted to not many GBs but WhatsApp is usually unlimited, I tried to create this library since I didn't find any usable at the date.
+ I got the idea While travelling through South America network data on carriers is usually restricted to not many GBs but WhatsApp is usually unlimited, I tried to create this library since I didn't find any usable at the date.
 # Setup
  You must have access to two Whatsapp accounts, one for the server and one for the client.